kolown2007/parallelXroads/README.md

 # Parallel: X_roads

-explanatory project for Parallel Space. in this project will explore A frame and sveltkit
+explanatory project for Parallel Space <br>
+in this project will be using  A frame and sveltkit